Arithmetic purity of strong approximation for semi-simple simply connected groups: Introduction

-In a reverse direction, one expects that the strong approximation property (when there is no Brauer-Manin obstruction) is transitive among smooth varieties differed by a closed subvariety of codimension at least 2.
-The following question has been raised first by Wittenberg in 2014 AIM workshop (c.f. \cite[Problem 6]{AIM14}) and also by Colliot-Thélène and Xu respectively in different occasions.
+In a reverse direction, if a smooth variety verifies strong approximation (when there is no Brauer-Manin obstruction), one expects that any other smooth variety differing by a closed subvariety of codimension at least 2 inherits this property.
+The following question has been raised first by Wittenberg at the AIM workshop ``Rational and integral points on higher-dimensional varieties'' in 2014 (cf. \cite[Problem 6]{AIM14}) and also by Colliot-Thélène and Xu, respectively, on different occasions.
 See also \cite[\S2.7 Question 2.11]{Wit16} and \cite[Question 1.2]{CLX}. \begin{ques} Let $X$ be a smooth variety over a number field which satisfies strong approximation off a finite set of places $S$.
-Does any Zariski open subset $U$ of $X$ satisfy also this property, whenever $\codim(X\setminus U,X)\geqslant 2$? \end{ques} Wittenberg also figured out affine quadratic hypersurfaces as first interesting cases worthy of studying.
-Following \cite{CLX}, we shall say that such $X$ verifies the \emph{arithmetic purity of strong approximation off $S$} (Def. \ref{def:sa} (2)).
-One piece of evidence is supported by the purity of branch locus due to Zariski--Nagata--Grothendieck (c.f. \cite[Thm.
-5.2.13, Cor.
-5.2.14]{Sza}).
-It states morally that the algebraic fundamental group is also insensitive to codimension $2$ subschemes.
+Does any Zariski open subset $U$ of $X$ also satisfy this property, whenever $\codim(X\setminus U,X)\geqslant 2$? \end{ques} Following \cite[p.~336]{CLX}, we shall say that such $X$ verifies the \emph{arithmetic purity of strong approximation off $S$} (Def. \ref{def:sa} (2)).
+One piece of evidence towards a positive answer to Question \ref{q:purity} is supported by the purity of branch locus due to Zariski--Nagata--Grothendieck (cf. \cite[Thm.~5.2.13, Cor.~5.2.14]{Sza}), which states that the algebraic fundamental group is insensitive to removing codimension two subschemes.
 So a positive answer to Question \ref{q:purity} is compatible with Min\v{c}hev's observation.